-The market continues to grow for imported biotech corn, soybean, and DDGS to meet the increasing demands of livestock and aquaculture feed industries.
-Vietnam remains a major importer with most suppliers are countries producing GE corn and soybean and related products.
-As the GVN states that this country has no competitiveness in producing corn and soybeans, Vietnam has enhanced bilateral activities to ensure the trade flow of these products with the high level of acceptance of GE products.
+The market continues to grow for imported biotech corn, soybeans, and DDGS to meet the increasing demands of the livestock and aquaculture feed industry.
+Vietnam remains a major importer with most supplier being countries producing GE corn and soybean and related products.
+As the GVN stated that Vietnam is not competitive in producing corn and soybeans, Vietnam has enhanced bilateral activities to ensure the trade flow of these products, with the high level of acceptance of GE products.
+The GVN reduced the Most-Favored-Nation (MFN) tariff on corn from 5 to 2 percent on December 30, 2021 (GAIN Report VM2021-0097).